zscole/genhash/README.md

 A simple utility to generate a SHA-256 hash based on user input.
 Good to use for creating a more complex password for your Tinder account.

 ### Instructions
-From command line, just `cd` into the directory and run `go run genhash.go -i "whatever string you want to hash`.
+From command line, just `cd` into the directory and run `go run genhash.go -i "whatever string you want to hash"`.

 example input:
 `go run genhash.go -i "dickbutt"`